Har-Kuun/OneClickCDN/README.md

 * Root access, or sudo user

 ## How to use
-* Firstly, you need to find a spare VPS with at least 1 IPv4, and install Ubuntu 20.04 LTS 64 bit (recommended) or Debian 10 64 bit OS.
+* Firstly, you need to find a spare VPS with at least 1 IPv4, and install Ubuntu 20.04 LTS 64 bit (recommended), Debian 10 64 bit, or CentOS 7/8 64 bit OS.
 * Then, please run the following command as a sudo user in SSH.
 ```
 wget https://raw.githubusercontent.com/Har-Kuun/OneClickCDN/master/OneClickCDN.sh && sudo bash OneClickCDN.sh